YushiOMOTE/motherbase-web/content/posts/baremetal.md

 ## Print hello world

 Let's print something.
 In `_start()`, let's write as follows.
-This code is instructing a video card to show a single character `A` in the screen.
+This code is instructing a video card to print a message `Hello world` on the screen.
 The video card watches the memory region starting from the address `0xb8000`.
 In this mode, the video card can show 80 x 25 characters on the screen.
 One character uses two bytes in the memory: the first byte is for an ASCII character to print and the second byte is for its color.
+The program below writes characters and colors to the memory region accordingly.

 ```rust
 #[no_mangle]